 Last year, Nina decided to focus on writing support during the WNFIN Challenge with a Remote Writing Room.
 The WNFIN Prep Program was given as a bonus to NFWU and NFWU-M members as a bonus course featuring newly recorded trainings to go with four checklists.

-This year—2020, Nina has brought back the live version of the WNFIN Prep Program and will be coaching WNFIN participants for free LIVE during November.
-Find out more about current offerings here.
+Last year—2020, Nina brought back the live version of the WNFIN Prep Program and coached WNFIN participants for free LIVE during November.